 As good as the Serta Works is, there are two factors to keep in the forefront of your mind if you’re considering buying this one:

-This is a relatively narrow chair with a modest (250-pound) maximum supported weight.
+This relatively narrow chair has a modest (250-pound) maximum supported weight.
 And two, we urge all potential buyers to try this model in the showroom before settling on its purchase to be sure that the “back in motion” feature is something you’ll enjoy and find value in.

-With those two things in mind, we highly recommend Serta Works…for the right user.
+Considering those two things, we highly recommend Serta Works…for the right user.

 Value Pick: Serta My Fit